Glossary of translation and typesetting jargon

 Language code for Simplified Chinese.

 Still mystified by jargon or think we’ve missed something?
 Why not get in touch and let us know.

-WorldAccent offers a wide range of translation services and multilingual typesetting spanning the world’s languages.
+WorldAccent offers multilingual translation and multilingual typesetting services spanning the world’s languages.
 Contact us now to discover how we can fulfil your organisation’s translation requirements.